 “Standard of care” refers to the acceptable method of treatment for the patient’s condition.
 The medical community generally refers to proven techniques for treating various illnesses and ailments.
 If a doctor or other medical professional deviates from the generally accepted method without justification, it often constitutes malpractice.

-Once the plaintiff proceeds to the lawsuit stage, there are several elements of malpractice he or she must prove to succeed with their New Castle injury attorney.
+Once the plaintiff proceeds to the lawsuit stage, there are several elements of malpractice he or she must prove to succeed with their New Castle personal injury attorney.
 Generally, these include: